cloudsponge/better-sharing-js/packages/kickoff-labs/README.md

-# better-sharing-kickoff-labs.js
+Better# better-sharing-kickoff-labs.js

-BetterSharing adds a better way to send email referrals by creating a form that you can add to your [KickoffLabs](https://kickofflabs.com/) campaign.
+Better Sharing adds a better way to send email referrals by creating a form that you can add to your [KickoffLabs](https://kickofflabs.com/) campaign.

 ## Installation

 Add this HTML content to the page to specify where the form should be added, otherwise, we'll pick a place for you:

-    <div class="better-sharing-inline-email-form">BetterSharing will load here. 🔧 Made with ❤️ by CloudSponge.</div>
+    <div class="better-sharing-inline-email-form">Better Sharing will load here. 🔧 Made with ❤️ by CloudSponge.</div>

 Add the script to your page: